 - as opposed to academic reasons - at a public university, you are entitled

 to at least the following protections:

-* The right to have your case heard under regular procedures used for
+* The right to have your case heard under regular procedures used for all similar cases

 * The right to receive notice of the charges against you